Navigation

 The Salesforce integration allows you to synchronize your data (contacts, leads and other objects) between Salesforce and Dialog Insight.
-The synchronization works in both directions.
-However, some restrictions apply for synchronizing contacts created in a DI project (see the diagram in the Prerequisites section).
+The synchronization works in both directions (except for optins that can be synchronized only from Dialog Insight to Salesforce).
+However, some restrictions apply for synchronizing contacts created in a Dialog Insight project (see the diagram in the Prerequisites section).

 Prerequisites